shivam's lab

 02 · the gap I keep seeing

-Central monitoring and monitoring oversight are looking at the same studies from two angles, and we're barely talking.
+Central monitoring and monitoring oversight look at the same studies from two angles, and they're barely talking.

 Central monitoring sees the KRI signals.
 Oversight sees the site behavior.
 But the handoff between them is thin.
 By the time a signal becomes site-level action, it has usually been translated, summarized, and half-understood by three different people.

 The tools exist in pieces.
 The data exists.
 But there's no infrastructure connecting the signal to the action.
-That's the gap, and it's where I think the most value is being lost.
+That's the gap, and it's where most of the value is being lost.

 Phase 1